cmlccie/scripts-to-rule-them-all-python/README.md

 [`script/bootstrap`][bootstrap] is used solely for fulfilling dependencies of the project.

 This can mean RubyGems, npm packages, Homebrew packages, Ruby versions, Git submodules, etc.
+For this Python-based repository, this means installing Python packages into a virtual environment.

 The goal is to make sure all required dependencies are installed.

+### script/clean

+[`script/clean`][clean] is used to clean the project directory and other services the project interacts with.

+The script may implement command line options that clean specific services and/or "deep clean" the system removing all artifacts created by the project.

 ### script/setup